Note: this site and the author does NOT have any financial relationship with the service provider being reviewed.

 REVIEW OF RESULTS:

 First, we uploaded an excel sheet with the below segment financials (Figure 1) and wrote a prompt asking Shortcut to use these financials along with any relevant information in the uploaded FY 2025 10-K and latest Investor Presentation to come up with a granular revenue and cost build for the segment.
-I know that this is a lot to expect from a very nascent tool - but when its promos are going viral with taglines suggesting imminent mass replacement of analysts, I think it’s fair to at least test it by assigning real work a buyside analyst might do.
+I know that this is a lot to expect from a very nascent tool - but when its promos are going viral with taglines suggesting imminent mass replacement of analysts, I think it’s fair to at least test it by assigning real work a buyside analyst might actually do.